faizyakob/my-linux-repo/RHCSA/Learn series : MOUNT ISO.md

 <img width="5100" height="450" alt="image" src="https://github.com/user-attachments/assets/bd6c3cc2-4f85-4b29-a2b5-648ebfc3af36" />

-However, there are cicumstances where we do not want to connect VM with online repositories, but still want to download and install packages.
+However, there are cicumstances where we do not want to connect VM with online repositories, but still want to download and install packages. <br>

 In this case, we can use the VM's ISO image and mount it to a directory.
-The ISO image file already contains a huge number of packages, which will serve as local repostiories nicely.
+The ISO image file already contains a huge number of packages, which will serve as local repostiories nicely. <br>

 (Ref: /<vmware 00 create VM from ISO image file>)

 ## Steps to use ISO as repositories